DamoM73/turtle-introduction-to-python/index.md

 # A Turtle Introduction to Python

-This website provides a simple introduction to Python using the Turtle learning tool.
+This website provides a simple introduction to Python using the Turtle module.

 ```{toctree}
 :maxdepth: 2